DhavalSharma19/ISSU_Tool_Automation/README.md

 # ISSU_Tool_Automation

+#### To run script for Spirent Traffic Configuration :- <br>

+Make changes in the testbed and try to keep the format same as given. <br>
+Make changes in the issu_user_data_file_input.yaml file according to your traffic details. <br>
+Uncomment line 90 to 111 in the file issu_verification_test_script.py and change device and interface names accordingly. <br>

 ## Common Setup section :- <br>
 We configure and setup all devices and test equipment in the common setup section.